 You might even find infrared heaters in use at your local gym or spa -- infrared saunas are beginning to grow in popularity.
 New technology directs infrared rays toward bodies, warming them in a similar fashion as the sun's rays would, but without the UV rays.
 Saunas of the past relied on traditional methods of producing large quantities of heat to first warm the air and then the bodies in the sauna.
 Infrared heat skips the air and directly heats bodies far more efficiently.

-For more helpful information, be sure to check out the links on the next page.
+For more helpful information, be sure to check out the links below.